tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/03_Auto_Sync/03_08_Auto_Sync_Confirm_changes_in_second_Request.md

-## Confirm Change Captured in Second Request
+## Confirm Change Captured in the Second Request

 Review the information provided to you by DPM in the results of the second DSAR Request.
 The updated e-mail address you had entered in the OSB system should appear in the new DSAR results.